The LEGO Movie 2: The Second Part

 No consensus yet.

 A strikingly dramatic, realistic and provocatively topical film.

 John Frankenheimer directed, too much in love with technique, though he ably taps the neuroticism of Burt Lancaster, Kirk Douglas, and Fredric March.

 As dismal as is the complication that they and this picture present, the acknowledgment of its possibility and the discovery of how it might be resolved, with wisdom and fundamental courage, make this a brave and forceful film.

 ...a decent hour-long thriller trapped within the confines of a bloated misfire.

 Frankenheimer's gripping political tale of conspiracy benefits from taut direction, good acting by an all-star cast, and excellent technical values, especially cinematography.

-Audience Reviews for Seven Days in May
+There are no featured reviews for Seven Days in May at this time.